Goda Masala Powder Recipe

 By Mita Mondal

-Goda Masala Powder is an aromatic and complex spice blend essential to Maharashtrian cuisine, widely used in Indian cooking.
-Comprising a mixture of roasted and ground spices like coriander seeds, cumin seeds, cloves, black pepper, cinnamon and more.
+Goda Masala Powder is a spice mix to Maharashtrian cuisine, widely used in Indian cooking.
+It is a mixture of roasted and ground spices like coriander seeds, cumin seeds, cloves, black pepper, cinnamon and more.

 5 from 1 vote